Openmesh-Network/xnode-unit-controller/README.md

 For testing, set all the sponsors to the same API key and manually call the endpoint.

-Also, there's currently (7-7-2024) an issue with hivelocity where they mark the servers deployed with our product id on their api as "verification" status.
+~~Also, there's currently (7-07-2024) an issue with hivelocity where they mark the servers deployed with our product id on their api as "verification" status.~~
-So, until that's fixed we can't really test it completely (Since we need the API to return an ip for the system to work).
+~~So, until that's fixed we can't really test it completely (Since we need the API to return an ip for the system to work).~~ This has now been fixed (30-07-2024).

+## Testing
+1. Set up docker postgres database.
+2. Hivelocity tests will require an API key.
+3.

 ## TODO
 - [X] Parse env vars to get database info.